Logo Icon

 Solve CAT past year's papers: This will give you a good understanding of the types of questions that are asked in the exam, as well as the difficulty level of the exam.

-• Take mock tests: CAT Mock tests are a great way to practice under time pressure and get feedback on your performance.
+CAT Mock tests are a great way to practice under time pressure and get feedback on your performance.
+Practice a mock test to grab a good hold on your speed and accuracy.
+This will also help you identify your weak and strong areas.

-• Work on your speed and accuracy: The CAT exam is a timed test, so it is important to work on your speed and accuracy.
+The CAT exam is a timed test, so it's important to work on your speed and accuracy.
+To improve this, practice mock tests and sample papers under exam conditions.

 Frequently Asked Questions